lauritzh/lauritzh/README.md

 You may reach me on [Twitter](https://twitter.com/_lauritz_). 🙂

+**Disclaimer**: *Any information shared within this Github account must not be used with malicious intentions.
+Proof-of-Concepts and tools are shared for educational purposes only.
+Any malicious use will not hold the author responsible.*

 <!--
 **lauritzh/lauritzh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.